Last Updated on July 17, 2022 by Wishbonix

 To protect yourself from jinxes, create a small charm called a Mojo bag.
 It is very effective and easy to create.
 A mojo bag is a small pouch made with scraps of fabric, and it will be filled with herbs, stones, and other items, that have strong protective properties to ward off jinxes.
 You can carry the mojo bag with you or hide it at home.

 For a protection mojo bag, you will use protective herbs.
 Anise seeds are small five-pointed pentagrams that surround you with protective energy.
 Basil leaves to drive off evil and jinxes.
 Bay leaves protect you from enemies.
 Lemongrass draws protection from evil and jinxes and brings good luck at the same time.
 Mint protects and reverses jinxes and curses.
 Sage wards off the evil eye.

 You will need any combination of the following for your pouch.

 - Bay leaves

-What You’ll need to Do
+What You’ll Need to Do

-What are Evil Eye, Jinx and Curses?
+What are Evil Eye, Hex, Jinx, and Curses?

-A curse is defined as a type of supernatural power that can be cast onto someone for the purpose of causing pain or suffering.
-A curse can be defined as evil in nature since one person wants to inflict pain upon another whereas a hex is not necessarily evil in nature.
+A curse is defined as a type of supernatural power with the purpose of causing pain or suffering.
+A curse can be defined as evil in nature since one person wants to inflict pain upon another, whereas a hex is not necessarily evil in nature.